PixelCode01/UIBloatwareRegistry/Honor/SHIZUKU_USAGE.md

 ## Important Notes

-- ⚠️ **Always backup** your device before removing packages
+- Always back up your device before removing packages
-- 🔄 Some apps may return after Magic UI updates
+- Some apps may return after Magic UI updates
-- 📱 Test on a secondary device first if possible
+- Test on a secondary device first if possible
-- 🏭 Factory reset will restore all removed applications
+- Factory reset will restore all removed applications
-- 🔧 This script is specifically for Honor devices with Magic UI
+- This script is specifically for Honor devices with Magic UI

 ## What Gets Removed